TABLE OF CONTENTS

 Since cannabis is an effective painkiller—and is unquestionably less dangerous than opioids—more accepting standards for its use is sorely needed in professional sports.
 These athletes are in excellent health and physical condition.
 They simply need the relief cannabis can provide, without the risk or dying.

-To learn more about medical benefits of cannabis, enroll in CTU today!
+To learn more about medical benefits of cannabis, enroll in cannabis courses online at CTU today!